portothree/talks/intro-to-nix-package-manager/slides.md

 - **2019**: Saw a commit to a project I mantained at the time to add Nix installation instructions
   - In my mind Nix was just a regular packager manager and should behave just like `brew`, `yay` or `apt`.
   - So I raised a new PR and someone explained Nix properly to me.
-  - -- INCLUDE PR IMAGE --
+  - -- INCLUDE PR SCREENSHOT --

+---

+# What I do with Nix

+-- INCLUDE homelab REPO SCREENSHOT --
+-- INCLUDE dotfiles REPO SCREENSHOT --

+---

+# What are people saying about Nix

+-- INCLUDE TWEETS SCREENSHOTS --

 ---